 Another option for this build is the Magic Scorpion Charm.
 This increases your magic damage by about 10 to 12 percent in exchange for losing about 10 resistances.

-Best Spells for Battle Mage Builds in Elden Ring
+Best Spells for Battle Mage Builds

 For the Arcane Battle Mage Build, we will be utilizing the combination of the Glintstone Cometshard and the Magic Glintblade.
 There will be times when there are going to be groups of enemies, and from a distance, you’re going to want to blow them up with the Cometshard.